-*** UPDATE: Kings of Israel reprint and Wisdom of Solomon due to hit Kickstarter May 21st, 2018 ***
+*** UPDATE: Kings of Israel reprint and Wisdom of Solomon has hit Kickstarter, CHECK IT OUT ***

 Lance Hill is the president of Funhill Games.
 He has previously designed and published the game called ‘Kings of Israel’ which found success in both christian and non-christian circles.
 He is currently involved in the production of the new game ‘Wisdom of Solomon’